lars-t-hansen/moz-sandbox/swat/ROADMAP.md

   Though it's possible the syntax here is "eq?" and that "=" is reserved for numbers.
 Also see note on eqv? above

-swat1:

 FOR SURE
 - multi-module compilation
 - type import and export
 - open virtual functions
-- arrays
-- string
+- string operations
   - list->string, vector->string and vice versa, once we have those
   - i32->string, string->i32, etc

 MAYBE
 - non-native types (host types)
-- globals of pointer type
+- globals of pointer type - could simulate now with JS callouts but let's just wait for SM support
 - sequences with common syntax (strings, arrays, lists)
-- anything from the TBD categories for swat0
+- anything from the TBD categories
 - anything from the TODO category in MANUAL.md or FUTURE.md
-- ad-hoc polymorphism
+- ad-hoc polymorphism (overloading)
 - lists: type (T) is list of T, (@ p n) is nth, (car p), (cdr p) etc predefined, if x:(T) then (cons p x) => (T), we could have list-ref, length also.
 We'd synthesize class %List.T: (defclass %List.T (car T) (cdr %List.T)) and